Using EC2 Instances with a GUI#

 sudo systemctl restart dcvsessionlauncher.service

 Next, refer to the session management user guide here.
-This guide will provide you with all of the information you need to customize and manage your Amazon DCV sessions.
+This guide will provide all of the information needed to customize and manage Amazon DCV sessions.

 Quick Session Startup#